Zhu-Spike-Lab/Robot-SHD/README.md

         Tiles the x and y coordinates to create a repeating pattern.
         Collects and returns the data for omega0, omega1, x, and y for each sample.

-For Spiking Heidelbergs Digits Task
+For Spiking Heidelberg Digits Task
 ### `generate_datasets.py`

 - **Purpose**: Downloading and processing SHD datasets as used from Yin et.al.

 ### `SHD_model.ipynb`
-- *Purpose*: Implementing the Spiking Heidelbergs Digit task and observe RSNN model learning behavior.
+- *Purpose*: Implementing the Spiking Heidelberg Digits task and observe RSNN model learning behavior.
 - *Model Structure*:
       - 700 Inputs Channels
       - 1000 LIF neurons in the Hidden Layer